 - The date of death

-- What you are requesting (account closure, cancellation of subscriptions, information)
+- What you are requesting (account closure, cancellation of subscriptions, information about the gift card balance)

 Amazon’s bereavement team will respond and guide you through the next steps.
 They will verify your documents before taking any action on the account.